BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Building_a_Bitcoin_Script_with_P2SH.md

         ]
       }
 ```
+The locking script is quite simple looking: `OP_HASH160 babf9063cee8ab6e9334f95f6d4e9148d0e551c2 OP_EQUAL`.
 As usual, there's a big chunk of data in the middle.
 This is a hash of the script that is required to free up the funds, meaing that the standard locking script for a P2SH address is: `OP_HASH160 <scriptHash> OP_EQUAL`.

-This means that neither the sender nor the Blockchain actually knows what the script is!
-They just send to a standardized P2SH addressesd marked with a "2" prefix and they don't worry about how the receiving is going to retrieve the funds at the end.
+One of the interesting elements of P2SH transactions is that neither the sender nor the Blockchain actually knows what the script is!
+A sender just sends to a standardized P2SH addressesd marked with a "2" prefix and they don't worry about how the recipient is going to retrieve the funds at the end.

 > **TESTNET vs MAINNET:** Reminder: on testnet, the prefix for P2SH addresses is `2`, while on mainnet, it's `3`.

-### Hash a P2SH Script
+### Build a P2SH Script

-Creating a P2SH transaction is pretty simple in theory.
+Since the locking script for a P2SH transaction is so simple, creating a transaction of this sort is quite simple too.
+In theory.
 All you need to do is create a transaction that has a 20-byte hash of the Bitcoin locking script.
 The hashing is done with Bitcoin's standard OP_HASH160, which means that the following three steps are required:

 1. Create a serialized version of your locking script.
 2. Perform a SHA-256 hash on these serialized bytes.